taskforcesh/bullmq/docs/gitbook/guide/workers/README.md

 });

 queueEvents.on('failed', ({ jobId: string, failedReason: string }) => {
-  // jobId received a progress event
+  // Called every time a job is failed in any worker.
 });

 queueEvents.on('progress', ({jobId: string, data: number | object}) => {